 Firstly, let me say there are many overlaps between lean and agile values and principles.
 For example: building in quality, keeping things simple, promoting collaboration, delivering fast, and so forth.
 They are definitely complementary concepts, but they are not identical (hence the apples and orange image).
 If we are mindful in how we apply them, we can leverage the differences to strengthen what we are doing.
 Otherwise we risk undermining their strengths.

 In this post, I want to highlight differences in three areas: organisation culture, breadth of focus, and attitude to waste.

 Firstly, in what organisation culture are we looking to apply lean or agile principles and practices?

 Organisation culture reflects our shared values and behaviours, and is pretty complex.
-The Schneider culture map is a handy 2×2 grid that helps reduce the complexities of organisation culture to two dimensions and four categories:
+The Schneider culture model is a handy 2×2 grid that helps reduce the complexities of organisation culture to two dimensions and four categories: